Gaitsgory's central functor and the Arkhipov-Bezrukavnikov equivalence in mixed characteristic: Exotic -structure on the Springer resolution

-For the rest of this section, we apply the previous discussion to study the relation between $\scrP_0(\Hk_{\calI})$ and its full subcategory $\scrP^c_0(\Hk_{\calI})$, culminating in the proof that they coincide in type $A$ and so do $H \subset Z_{\hat{G}}(n_0)$ as promised in \Cref{remark_regular_quotient}.
+For the rest of this section, we apply the previous discussion to study the relation between $\scrP_0(\Hk_{\calI})$ and its full subcategory $\scrP^c_0(\Hk_{\calI})$, culminating in the proof that they coincide assuming the existence of enough minuscules and so do $H \subset Z_{\hat{G}}(n_0)$ as promised in \Cref{remark_regular_quotient}.
 Recall we define the functor

 in \S8.
 By definition, it factors through the anti-spherical category and we will denote by $\Pi^0_\mathrm{as}$ the resulting functor $\scrP_\mathrm{as}(\Hk_{\calI})\rightarrow \scrP_0(\Hk_{\calI})$. \Cref{thm_A-B} and \Cref{coro_av_IWas_is_an_equiv} show that